 FOR ALL APPLICANTS

-Students must have a minimum Cumulative GPA of 2.7 on AND be level 2 to apply.
+Students must have a minimum Cumulative GPA of 2.7 AND have level 2 standing to apply.
 Please note there are a limited number of spots.
-Although 2.7 is the minimum Cumulative GPA accepted, the admission process is highly competitive, and admission will be given to those with the strongest application.
+Although 2.7 is the minimum Cumulative GPA to be eligible, admission cut-offs may be higher.

 Need more information or assistance?